Coronavirus COVID-19 Updates: uc.edu/publichealth

 The Body Donation Program does not receive or provide reports regarding studies on anatomical donations.

 Upon completion of medical studies, which is usually one to four years after we have received the body, the bodies are individually cremated and one of the two options is followed: First, the ashes can be returned to the family or to a location selected by the family for final interment.

 The Body Donation Program will pay for shipping the ashes, but the cost for the interment is the responsibility of the survivors.
 Second, the remains of donors not returned to the survivors will be interred at Spring Grove Cemetery.
 The University of Cincinnati College of Medicine has a gravesite which is marked with an appropriate monument.

 No. In order to respect the privacy and anonymity requested by some individuals, the names of donors do not appear at the gravesite.
-However, to honor the individuals who have made this important contribution to medical science, the name of each donor is recorded in a book located in the Henry R. Winkler Center for the History of the Health ProfessionsThis link opens in a new window., located in the College of Medicine.
+However, to honor the individuals who have made this important contribution to medical science, the name of each donor is recorded in a book located in the Henry R. Winkler Center for the History of the Health Professions, located in the College of Medicine.